vgurianov/srt/docs/started.md

 ### 2. Use pip to install
-Also you may install MMS from PyPI
+Also you may install PyMMS from PyPI.
+About *pip* see [hear](https://packaging.python.org/tutorials/installing-packages/)
 Install pymms with pip::

 ```$ pip install pymms```